jbemmel/srl-openrift/README.md

 ![plot](./images/RIFT.PNG)

 Juniper Networks came up with their own version of a routing protocol, called Routing In Fat Trees (RIFT).
-It is [available for evaluation here](https://support.juniper.net/support/downloads/?p=rifteval).
+It is [available for evaluation here](https://support.juniper.net/support/downloads/?p=rifteval) (restricted to registered Juniper customers).
 An open source version based on Python is [in the works](https://github.com/brunorijsman/rift-python).

-Unfortunately, as I discovered (on 2021-08-10) access to the RIFT evaluation software is restricted to registered Juniper customers.
-Therefore, the open source prototype will have to do for now - and OMMV.
+As it turns out, the open source Python implementation runs unmodified on SR Linux.
+However, IPv4 multicast has some limitations - this project proposes a subnet broadcast feature to overcome that

 # Installation instructions
 ```